 A skilled attorney who specializes in premises liability cases will prove negligence that shows at least one of three conditions occurred, such as:

-- An employee, supervisor or manager of the supermarket created or knew about a dangerous environment on the premises which eventually led to the customer’s injury in a slip and fall accident.
+- Store management, an employee, or a property owner of the supermarket created or knew about a dangerous environment on the premises, which eventually led to the customer’s injury in a preventable accident.

-- Supermarket employees, supervisors or managers should have known the dangerous condition existed through reasonableness and understanding there was a potentially hazardous atmosphere.
+- Supermarket employees, supervisors, or managers should have known the dangerous condition existed through reasonableness and understanding of the premises liability for a personal injury.

 The value of a slip and fall incident in a supermarket accident is usually based on various factors that include:

 - The type and severity of injuries involved